About dqd

 In 2009 regulators met to begin the construction of entry-to-practice inter-jurisdictional competencies and performance indicators.
 They eventually established a mandate for accrediting MT training colleges.
 Accreditation includes an extensive audit of existing operations, and auditors determine if these align with desired quality of education and training.

-I’ve spoken with many RMTs who broker practice opportunities for other RMTs, and by doing so assume larger commercial leases and operating costs.
+I’ve spoken with many RMTs who broker practice opportunities for other RMTs, and by doing so assume risk with larger commercial leases and operating costs.
 These “practice brokers” are very concerned the wellspring of new graduates is not keeping pace with demand in the marketplace.
 The pandemic and recent scandal regarding the certification exams[vii] only worsens this problem.

 Let’s talk about knowledge transfer and apprenticeship.